MANUALS: SPRING GOLF

 When a golf team or individual desires to go to an IHSAA tournament site for a practice round during school time, the coach needs to have local school administrations approval, in accordance with the IHSAA Handbook Practice Regulation.
 If a school desires to practice during school time, this practice round policy is now a local school administration decision.

 The top two overall individual players (plus ties) at each site from among the non-qualifying teams will advance from each Sectional to District tournament.
 Similarly, the top two overall individual players (plus ties) at each site from among the non-qualifying teams will advance from each District to the State Tournament.
 This will create opportunities for at least two individuals from among the non-qualifying teams to advance from each site in the postseason.
 This also creates a uniform qualifying process in the postseason.
-The process for team qualifiers from Sectional to District to State remains the same as in the past.
+The process for team qualifiers from Sectional to District to State remains the same (top 2 teams advance with a 3rd team advancing if the hosting school is playing on their home course).
 Further information and an explanation of tiebreakers will be part of the postseason manual.

 Designated Coaches are not to assist or instruct a player regarding any putting on the green.
 If no part of the player’s ball is on the actual green, coach instruction is permitted.
 Coaches must understand that there is to be no delaying of play when providing instruction during the prescribed coaching time.
 The designated coach must understand this is additional time to coach player(s), but when visiting with players the pace of play shall not be delayed.
 This rule also allows the designated head coach an opportunity to address speed of play to players who have fallen behind the group in front of them.